-Next year he will graduate MBA at Latvia University of Agriculture and already from this semester he will start to teach students at Faculty of Economics and Social Development.
+Next year he will graduate MBA at Latvia University of Life Sciences and Technologies and already from this semester he will start to teach students at Faculty of Economics and Social Development.
 Lakmal Kularante arrived to Latvia in 2014 from small country – Sri Lanka.
 At that time, he was looking on Latvia as on “kind of option”.
 However, now he is satisfied with his choice, enjoy the snow in winter, appreciates the fresh air, small living costs and people around him.
 He has become so used to living in Latvia that feel comfortable to stay here for a while.

 How do you feel one step before becoming a lecturer in Latvia University of Agriculture?

 It is pretty exciting, I feel my dream is becoming true now.
 Some time ago (before coming to Latvia), I had a dream to become a teacher.
 However, I already have some teaching experiences during my school time and bachelor degree time since I was helping my friends, also in my previous work in bank office I was training some of my colleagues.
 It’s not so new experience for me, however, now I will teach university students.